-If you are planning on diggingin your yard, check on where your utility lines are first by calling 811.
+- Call 811 if you are planning on digging in your yard to check where your utility lines are.

 Frequently Asked Questions

-What is a crossbore?
-A crossbore exists when one utility line has been drilled or “bored” through a portion of another line.
-This situation typically happens during construction using “horizontal boring” practices.
-Our current safety program is focusing on crossbores involving natural gas service lines bored through larger sewer service lines.
+- What is a cross bore?
+Cross bore is the unintended conflict between one utility line through a portion of another utility line.
+This situation typically happens during construction using “horizontal directional drilling” or underground pneumatic boring.
+Our current safety program is focused on identifying natural gas cross bores where natural gas service pipelines pass through sanitary sewer pipelines.

-How can a gas line run through a sewer service line without the utility’s knowledge?
+- How can a natural gas pipeline run through a sanitary sewer lateral without the utility’s knowledge?
 Since the tunnel drilling equipment is designed to cut right through rock and other hard surfaces without stopping, it can easily pass through a sewer pipe without giving the operator any indication that this has happened.

 What to expect when we're inspecting:

-Doesn’t the building inspection department have to approve the installation or replacement of gas lines to ensure that they are safe?
-No. Utility owned infrastructure is regulated by the U.S. Department of Transportation and gas infrastructure matters are not subject to local building codes.
+- Doesn’t the building inspection department have to approve the installation or replacement of natural gas lines to ensure that they are safe?
+No. Utility owned infrastructure is regulated by the U.S. Department of Transportation and natural gas infrastructure matters are not subject to local building codes.